Adenonso/Adenonso/README.md

 ### Hi there 👋
 I am BALOGUN Daniel Adeniji

-I design Mobile Applications, adm turn ideas to innovation using Flutter.
+I design Mobile Applications, and turn ideas to innovation using Flutter.
 I would be glad to join you on your latest projects and together we can make the world better.

 #IdeasToInnovation